 Samira Ahmed presents BBC Radio Four’s flagship arts series Front Row and the recent Art of Persia series on BBC Four, Nina Hossain presents ITV's lunchtime news and is one of the lead presenters of ITV’s flagship nightly programme, News at Ten, Cathy Newman presents the multi award winning, Channel Four News and Louise Minchin presents BBC One's flagship morning news programme, BBC Breakfast for 20 years until summer 2021.

 Knight Ayton clients chair conferences, seminars and events and host award ceremonies.
 Many are accomplished after-dinner speakers.

 We are able to offer recommendations for any occasion and budget as we are personal agents to all our clients, we have expert knowledge of who would be best suited to a particular event.

-We strongly support science and medical, alongside Angela Rippon’s notable BBC One documentaries How To Stay Young and The Truth About Dementia, Dr Helen Lawal a GP co-presents Food Unwrapped and the upcoming series of How To Lose Weight Well, both on Channel 4.
+We strongly support science and medical, alongside Angela Rippon’s notable BBC One documentaries How To Stay Young and The Truth About Dementia, Dr Helen Lawal a GP co-presents Food Unwrapped and How To Lose Weight Well, both on Channel 4.
 Dr Helen presented a special Dispatches programme at the start of the Pandemic, Dr Saleyha Ahsan presented three Dispatches programmes about her experiences working within the NHS during the Pandemic.
 GP Dr Ellie Cannon and Emerging Infections specialist Professor Tom Solomon continue to take part in regular interviews on major programmes updating on development.

 The depth and range of our pool of business talent is second to none.

 Martin Lewis has his own dedicated top-rated series The Martin Lewis Money Show on ITV alongside regular appearances on Good Morning Britain, This Morning and BBC Radio together with his huge online following.

 Our business and financial journalists and broadcasters include ABI Financial Journalist of the Year Adam Shaw.
-Adam regularly presents ITV’s flagship current affairs series Tonight, having previously presented BBC Panorama and the acclaimed BBC World business series, Horizons.
+Adam regularly presents ITV’s flagship current affairs series Tonight, BBC Panorama and previously, the acclaimed BBC World business series, Horizons.
 On Radio 4, Adam is a regular presenter of Moneybox.